El Alear Garden

 El Alear is located within the community of Antigua Hacienda Carrizalejo, in Monterrey, Mexico.
 The property is situated in the South of the city with the Sierra Madre Oriental Mountains serving as a dramatic backdrop.
 The site was once a collection of four single-family homes situated on approximately four acres surrounded by dense development.
 What was once a rural community had become a part of the city and therefore caused a need for higher density within the sprawling metropolis.
 The demand for multi-family residential developments within Monterrey was at an all-time high at the beginning of the project, mostly due to the sense of community and inclusive security provided within these compounds.
 In addition to a secure living space, the abundance of amenities provided in the immediate vicinity of one’s home became a highly desirable way of life.
-El Alear, although only open for less than two years, is completely sold-out and it one of the most sought after residential communities within the southern regions of Monterrey.
+El Alear is now one of the most sought-after residential communities within the southern regions of Monterrey.

 Emerging from the center of the upper terrace is the sunken paddle-board court and fitness center.
 This amenity was a program requirement that needed to be located on-site but would have seized a large amount of landscape area.
-Due to this concern, the Landscape Architect worked with the architect and developer for an alternative solution.
-A portion of the subterranean garage was allocated for this use and allowed for the function to be hidden out of site yet allows for users to maintain garden views from the recreational facility.
-This fitness area is also covered by a green roof which provides a more desirable view from the residential units above while allowing for storm water collection.
+Due to this concern, Jungles and his team worked with the architect and developer for an alternative solution.
+A portion of the subterranean garage was allocated for this use and allowed for the function to be hidden out of sight yet allows for users to maintain garden views from the recreational facility.
+This fitness area is also covered by a green roof which provides a more desirable view from the residential units above while allowing for stormwater collection.

 The far southeast corner of the garden is dedicated to more passive uses.
 A gradually sloping lawn was created for families, children, and pets to play as they please.
 An ‘arroyo’ or dry stream basin was created to collect run-off during major storm events and is integrated into the landscape with natural boulders found on-site.
 Several nature trails traverse the 2.2 acres of gardens and outdoor areas providing additional opportunities for residents to commune with the outdoors in a passive setting.

-All of the landscape and activity areas feature views to the adjacent mountain ranges creating vignettes and interest throughout the site.
-The planting itself is comprised of entirely native species which evoke the characteristics of the nearby Chipinque Ecological Park.
-While limiting the need for irrigation by utilizing drought tolerant plant material, minimal irrigation is provided by two large cisterns that collect storm water run-off and air-conditioning condensate from the buildings.
+All of the landscape and activity areas feature views of the adjacent mountain ranges creating vignettes and interest throughout the site.
+The planting itself is comprised of entirely native species that evoke the characteristics of the nearby Chipinque Ecological Park.
+While limiting the need for irrigation by utilizing drought-tolerant plant material, minimal irrigation is provided by two large cisterns that collect stormwater run-off and air-conditioning condensate from the buildings.
 Along with the irrigation system, several infrastructural systems are hidden throughout the various garden spaces including CCTV, audio equipment, telecommunications & data.
 These discreet systems allow for increased security while being obscured from the residential view and providing a sense of comfort for the residents who live within the community.

 Year of Completion